 Syntax error: Unrecognized key "<meta key or meta entity name>"

-While querying a service, the matching events are not listed and the message is displayed in the query console and the Event Analysis view.
+While querying a service, the matching events are not listed and the message is displayed in the query console and the Events view.

 |Explanation||The query you entered is querying a meta entity that is not configured properly.
 All upstream devices connected to the Broker being queries should have the same entity configuration.
 This error indicates that the Broker is operating with mismatched entity definitions.
 Ask your administrator to review the configuration described in "Index Customization" in the Core Database Tuning Guide.|

 Selected Column Group is no longer available.
 The default summary column group has been selected instead.

 |Issue||If you had set a preferred column group before the 11.4 upgrade, on your first visit to the Events view, the flash message is displayed even when the column group is available or is the default group (summary).|

 |Explanation||This is a one-time occurrence.
 If you reload the Events view, the message is not displayed.|

 |Issue||While querying an event ID, the reconstruction is not displayed and the message is displayed.|

 |Explanation||The query you entered is trying to look at restricted data, for example, if you are allowed to see only log data and you are using a link to network data .|

 |Message||The query on channel <channel-number> was auto-canceled by the system for exceeding time usage limits.
 Check timeout values.
 Query running time was 00:05:00 (HH:MM:SS)|